aarpitdubey/IndustryReadyDataScienceProjects/2_GIT_AND_GITHUB/README.md

 ## What is Git?

-- Git is a distributed version control system that allows developers and operations teams to collaborate and keep track pf the changes made on a project.
+- Git is a distributed version control system that allows developers and operations teams to collaborate and keep track of<br> the changes made on a project.

-- It is a software for tracking changes in any set of files, usually used for coordinating work among programmers collaboratively developing source code during softwaredevelopment.
+- It is a software for tracking changes in any set of files, usually used for coordinating work among programmers collaboratively <br>developing source code during softwaredevelopment.

 - its primary goals includes speed, data security (SHA-256) and integrity.